• Skip to main content

 Ingredients

-• Gluten-Free flour – use my Gluten Free Flour Blend or Schar gluten free flour which I really love to use in baking and is available in Europe.
+• Flour – use my Gluten Free Flour Blend, 1:1 Bob's Red Mill or Schar gluten free flour which I love to use in baking and is available in Europe too.
 (Schar Mix B or Universal have worked well on multiple crumble baking recipes).
-In the US it is also available but the choices are limited, the best US alternative that my readers have reported is a Bobs Red Mill 1 to 1 all-purpose flour.
+Note: This apple cobbler can be made with regular all purpose flour too.

 • Baking powder (with gluten free label) – this is also used as an extra thickening and rising agent.
 I can’t stress enough that for any kind of recipe to work please check your baking powder expiration date and that it is kept in a dry place and tightly sealed at all times.
 It is also recommended to sift the baking powder as well as the flour.